Iggip/Skrypnyk-telegram-spammer-bot/README.md

 # Skrypnyk-telegram-spamer-bot
-Skrypnyk is a set of telegram bots (now <= 10), which can send text countless times in one chat
+Skrypnyk is a set of telegram bots (< 200000), which can send text countless times in one group

 # INSTALL
 git clone https://github.com/Iggip/Skrypnyk-telegram-spamer-bot/